RauxaDataScience/GansContextDataSets/README.md

 * Elevation range 0 to 180 degrees, with an increment of 1 degree
 * Azimuth range 0 to 360 degrees, with an increment of 1 degree
 * Distance range 5 to 25, with an increment of 1

+ChairGansContext dataset only has one class "chair"

+The naming convention for images: elev(E)-axiz(A)-dist(D).png
+* Where E has a range from 0 to 180
+* Where A has a range from 0 to 360
+* Where D has a range from 5 to 25